phoenixwizard/alarisprime.com/contents/members/ciju.md

     url: https://twitter.com/ciju
 ---

-Ciju is a a Programmer, who have interest across programming, mind/brain, learning, education, maths, analytics etc. He started working on JavaScript and Ruby at Slideshare.
-He learnt a lot of lessons with a few of his un-successful attempts at Startups.
+Ciju is a programmer with interests across mind/brain, learning, education, maths and analytics.
+He started working on JavaScript and Ruby at Slideshare.
+He also learned many lessons with a few of his unsuccessful attempts at startups.

 He leads the team at ActiveSphere, helping them navigate the complexities of programming in JavaScript, Ruby, and Rails.

-Ciju and his team consults with Alaris Prime helping the clients to reach the cutting edge of technology.
+Ciju and his team consult with Alaris Prime to help clients reach the cutting-edge of technology.